- Schizoaffective disorder is a rare psychological condition. It’s believed to affect less than 1 percent of the population.

 - social isolation

-The complications for people with schizoaffective disorder are similar to those for schizophrenia and major mood disorders:
+The complications for people with schizoaffective disorder are similar to those for schizophrenia and major mood disorders.
+They may include:

 - drug abuse